input-output-hk/essential-cardano-content/content/glossary/smart-contracts.md

   - Glossary
   - DeFi
 url: ""
-image: null
+image: ""
 image_text: null
 ---

-Programs written to self-execute when certain pre-determined conditions are met.
-On Cardano, contracts can be written in [Plutus](https://www.essentialcardano.io/glossary/plutus), [Marlowe](https://www.essentialcardano.io/glossary/marlowe), or [Haskell](https://www.essentialcardano.io/glossary/haskell).
+Programs that execute on the blockchain when certain pre-determined conditions are met.
+On Cardano, contracts can be written in many high-level languages like Plint, [Marlowe](https://www.essentialcardano.io/glossary/marlowe), or Aiken.
 Such contracts are the basis of decentralized finance ([DeFi](https://www.essentialcardano.io/glossary/decentralized-finance-defi)).